 In the last few years, pressure has been mounting on shippers to take more and more trucks off the road and reduce the amount of freight on the tarmac.
 For environmental reasons, politicians and the global scientific community have pressed the shippers to reduce the number of one-way truck shipments.
 Essentially, this means increasing efficiency and bringing the numbers of empty trucks down to an absolute minimum.

-And it’s not just politicians and environmentalists pushing for this reduction either, the shipping companies have a vested interest in this reduction due to a number of factors including:
+At the current growth rates, shipping could represent some 10% of global greenhouse gas emissions by 2050.
+It’s not just politicians and environmentalists pushing for this reduction either, the shipping companies have a vested interest in this reduction due to a number of factors including:

-• Capacity – After the economic recessions almost a decade ago, a lot of freight carriers went bust or reduced the size of their fleet.
+After the economic recessions almost a decade ago, a lot of freight carriers went bust or reduced the size of their fleet.
 At current, this isn’t such a problem, but as the economy revs up, we could find ourselves with a lot of products to move, and no trucks to move them.

 Thanks to these three important factors, shippers are moving more and more of their freights to rail, intermodal and dedicated fleets.
 Advancements in packaging and load optimization software mean shippers can pack more products per square inch and reduce the total number of trucks on the road – and comparative cost.

 Currently, shipping by road remains the cheapest and most popular option for product transportation, but we can expect that to change in the near future.
-More and more multinational freighters are looking to alternative methods to cut costs and emissions, especially dedicated fleets and intermodal routes.
+More and more multinational freighters are looking to alternative methods to cut costs and emissions, specially dedicated fleets and intermodal routes.

-Next time you’re researching freight shipping to Europe or long distance product transport, be sure to use a trusted delivery service that offers reliability at the best price.
+Next time you’re researching freight shipping to Europe or long-distance product transport, be sure to use a trusted delivery service that offers reliability at the best price.